PeruZee/PlanetFunderInitiative/README.md

 Step by Step, even The Mount Everest is climbable.

-**We will donate 5% of every lottery to The Ocean Cleanup project for the first 12 months, users will be able to decide it later when they hold our tokens.**
+**MONTHLY: We will donate 5% of every lottery to The Ocean Cleanup project for the first 12 months, users will be able to decide it later when they hold our tokens.**

 **Licensed under the Eclipse Public License 1.0**